ZJxyo/DSLForKeyboardAndMouseEvents/MILESTONES.md

 ## Updates to DSL design:
 - Variable functionality was added to the “wait” command.
 - A  delay variable was added so that the user can choose a specific delay for each command.
 The default delay is 300ms.
+- See repo for updates to the grammar.

 ## Status of implementation:
 - Complete